With picnic season in full swing, we asked Genevieve Taylor, author of the How to Eat Outside cookbook, to give us her top tips for al fresco dining.

-Obviously every meal is better with a pudding element, right?
-But for outside meals some things fare better than others.
+Obviously, every meal is better with a pudding element, right?
+But for outside meals, some things fare better than others.
 So a crunchy flapjack or delicious cookie is going to travel better than a cake with rich and gloopy icing.
 And sweets are generally a better bet than chocolates for the same reason.

 6. Don’t Let Rain Stop Play!

 If the weather turns out to be less than amazing don’t give up.
-The boot of an estate car is a good alternative rainy day venue, and a big rug on the front room carpet is fantastic picnic venue for younger kids if its really miserable out.
-But my advice would be to wrap up, brace yourself and got for it!
+The boot of an estate car is a good alternative rainy day venue, and a big rug on the front room carpet is a fantastic picnic venue for younger kids if it’s really miserable out.
+But my advice would be to wrap up, brace yourself and go for it!
 The best sausage sarnie of my life was eaten sheltered under an oak tree next to a Welsh waterfall on a wet day…….the effort of the walk to get there, beating the minor struggles to keep the stove alight, coupled with a splendid wild view all added up to a winning combination.
 Sausage sarnie perfection.

 7. Think Beyond the Picnic

 Picnics are fabulous but sometimes, just sometimes, I’d love to encourage you to spread your wings and get a bit more adventurous!
 Occasionally after school on a Friday I light the firepit in the garden and the kids cook their own sausages over it, skewered onto long sticks.
-Its only sausages for tea but for them its a really exciting treat and they do the work themselves, leaving me to sit and watch with a glass of wine in hand.
-Making little ‘micro-adventures’ out of the day to day stuff is life enhancing in all sorts of immeasurable ways.
+It’s only sausages for tea but for them it’s a really exciting treat and they do the work themselves, leaving me to sit and watch with a glass of wine in hand.
+Making little ‘micro-adventures’ out of the day-to-day stuff is life enhancing in all sorts of immeasurable ways.